Information for the Summer Exhibition at Sayama City Museum “Unfortunate Living Things”.

 Sayama Municipal Museum is a medium sized museum in Inariyama Park in Sayama City, Saitama Prefecture.
 On the upper floor there is a permanent exhibition room.
 They use the hall on the first floor and part of the second floor for the travelling exhibits.
 They have several exhibitions during the year.
 The one in the summer tends to cater to children.

-Date: Saturday July 2nd to Sunday September 4th
+Date: from Saturday July 1st to Sunday September 3rd 2023.

 Hours: 9 am to 5 pm, last entry to the museum at 4.30 pm.
 Please note the museum is closed on Mondays.

 Cost: The entrance fee to the museum went up during the pandemic.
 It now costs 300 yen per adult.
-There is no charge for children, but if they want to participate in a workshop it costs between 200 and 350 yen per child.
+There is no charge for children, but the workshops cost between 200 and 400 yen per person.

 The museum is a 3 minute walk from the Inariyama kouen station on the Seibu Ikebukuro Line.
 You can also get a bus from the west exit of the Seibu Shinjuku Line Sayama City Station to Inariyama Park and walk to the museum.